jkbenaim/64drive_usb_2xx/README.md

 Update firmware and transfer data to/from your 64drive.
 Requires [64drive firmware 2.X](http://64drive.retroactive.be/support.php) and [FTDI's D2XX driver package](http://www.ftdichip.com/Drivers/D2XX.htm).

+Note that this only works for 64drive HW1.
+HW2 needs a different tool.

 ## Usage
 ```console
    -l <file> [bank] [addr]        Load binary to bank